6.4: Enzyme Inhibition

 Figure \(\PageIndex{6}\): reaction diagram showing inhibition of an enzyme by an inhibitor I and by the product P

-Vcell uses much simpler diagrams since it is most often used for modeling whole pathways or even entire cells.
-In the simpler Vcell reaction diagrams, the inhibitor is typically not shown since the inhibition is built into the equation for the enzyme, represented by the node or yellow square in the figure above.
+Vcell uses much simpler diagrams because it is most often used to model entire pathways or even entire cells.
+In simpler Vcell reaction diagrams, the inhibitor is typically not shown, since inhibition is built into the equation for the enzyme, represented by the node or yellow square in the figure above.

 Let's now explore product inhibition in Vcell.
 In the reaction without product inhibition, R and Q are the reactant and product, respectively.
 S and P are used for the reaction with product P inhibition.